Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

-Unlike the existing consistent algorithm, it requires more than two samples.
+Unlike the existing consistency algorithm, the cross-layer consistency algorithm requires more than two samples.
 To understand this behavior, we consider the corresponding local linear forward matrix, $\mathbf{F}^{(\ell-1)}_{\bm s}$.
 For sufficiently small $\bm \delta$, there is a matrix $\mathbf{M}$ satisfying